Buxton sparks rally in ninth as Twins top White Sox, win eighth straight

 BOXSCORE: Twins 3, White Sox 2

+The Twins, hitless in their first five at-bats with a runner in scoring position, snapped their seven-game streak with at least 10 hits, the franchise's longest streak with a double-digit hit total since July 14-21, 2006.

-Things didn't start well for Ryan.
-He surrendered hits to his first three batters, including an RBI double to Andrew Vaughn on his eighth pitch of the evening.
+Like the offense, nothing came easy for Ryan.
+He surrendered hits to his first three batters, including an RBI double to Andrew Vaughn on his eighth pitch.
 A run scored when he induced a double play against Eloy Jiménez and that seemingly helped him find his form.

 Following the first three hits, Ryan didn't allow another runner to reach third base.
-He struck out a season-low three batters, matching his lowest total in a start since June 26, 2022, but he consistently worked ahead in counts.
-He threw a first-pitch strike to 18 of his 23 batters.
+He struck out a season-low three batters, but he consistently worked ahead and threw a first-pitch strike to 18 of his 23 batters.

-The White Sox had two runners on base with one out against Ryan in the fourth inning, after back-to-back singles from Andrew Benintendi and Danny Mendick, but Ryan escaped with a shallow fly ball to left field and a strikeout.
-Ryan retired his final eight batters, ending his outing with a five-pitch sixth inning.
+"It was kind of a get in the weeds, kind of grimy game," manager Rocco Baldelli said.

-Twins reliever Griffin Jax stranded two runners in the eighth inning, permitting a leadoff single to Korey Lee, the No. 9 batter, and a two-out walk to Gavin Sheets.
-Jax struck out Jiménez with a changeup to pitch out of the jam, taking a hop-step off the mound to celebrate before returning to the dugout.
+Twins reliever Griffin Jax stranded two runners in the eighth inning, and Caleb Thielbar pitched around a one-out walk and a two-out single in the ninth inning to secure his third career save.